Mar Vista Animal Medical Center

 Bordetella bronchiseptica organisms have some tricks of their own as well:

-• They are able to bind directly to cilia, rendering them unable to move within 3 hours of contact.
+• They are able to bind directly to cilia, rendering them unable to function within 3 hours of first contact.

 • They secrete substances that disable the immune cells normally responsible for consuming & destroying bacteria.